ollionorg/DataflowTemplates-fork/v2/file-format-conversion/README.md

   NOTE: Must match format names exactly found [here](http://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.Predefined.html#Default).
 * delimiter: Delimiter for the CSV file.
 Default: comma (,).
 * outputFilePrefix: The prefix of the files to write to.
 Default: output.
-* numShards: The maximum number of output shards produced when writing.
+* numShards: The maximum number of output mySqlShards produced when writing.
 Default: decided by runner.

 #### Avro to Parquet